 - Design of the software – Identifying right abstractions and components is key and should be stressed more throughout the system, Separation of software in physical and logical modules is the key in making software that can be changed easily and reliably.

-- Simplicity of the Software – Simple things are easy to understand and therefore easy to modify.
+- The simplicity of the Software – Simple things is easy to understand and therefore easy to modify.
 Creating a simple Utility can be preferred over a plugin that brings three other dependencies with itself.
 Using native data structures of a language is always better than using custom data structures (Maps can be used in place of classes), polymorphism can be used in place of code branches.
-Its important to weigh the benefits of using any tool or library with its complexity and cost of maintenance
+It’s important to weigh the benefits of using any tool or library with its complexity and cost of maintenance